Translate this page

 How long will it last?

-The implant is a good method for those who want a long term, reversible, convenient contraceptive, as each implant lasts up to three years (although it can be removed at any time).
+The implant is a good method for those who want a long-term, reversible, convenient contraceptive, as each implant lasts up to three years (although it can be removed at any time).
 The implant must be removed and/or replaced after three years.
-Not only will it not protect against pregnancy, leaving it in place after this time may increase the risk of ectopic pregnancy (pregnancy outside the uterus).
+Not only will it not protect against pregnancy, but leaving it in place after this time may increase the risk of ectopic pregnancy (pregnancy outside the uterus).

-What are the side effects?
+What are the side effects of a contraceptive implant?

 Most people will notice a change in their periods.
 These changes can include: